Unit Operations at Ohio State

-Plus, Professor John Clay does exciting live demonstrations, such as this flame experiment, that keeps things interesting!
+Professor John Clay and others do exciting live demonstrations in Unit Ops, such as this flame experiment, that keeps things interesting!

 The most impressive experiment in Unit Ops is the continuous distillation column.
 Spanning over twenty-five feet, the column provides a striking visual display for visitors, who can see the column from the lobby.
 The twelve-tray bubble-cap distillation column is used to distill a mixture of water and ethanol.

 In moving the column to CBE's new building, the column received a number of improvements.
 New automated sampling ports, designed by Leigh Evrard, were added.
 Now, with the push of a button, students can obtain samples from each tray in the column.

 Lab Supervisor Mike Wilson and Professor Andy Maxson upgraded the column by automating key features, including feed flow rate, reflux ratio, and bottoms level.
 Students control the system and monitor performance on a graphical user interface (GUI) screen, simulating a control room in a chemical plant.